School Policies

 *Read the Parent Handbook for more detailed information.

-• Children worry too.
+Children worry too.
 They need to know that they will be cared for and not left.
-When they see their classmates all being picked up on time, they feel left out, nervous, uneasy and they worry that something has happened to you.
+When they see their classmates all being picked up on time, they feel left out, nervous, and uneasy and they worry that something has happened to them.
 So please keep that in mind.
 If you know you will not get here on time for pickup please let me know and contact someone on the emergency pick-up list so that your child does not have to go through unnecessary stress.

 101_5464